A group of people sitting around a table in front of a large mosaic stained glass window in a colorful, indoor space.

 How the Lab works:

-• Live sessions over Zoom
+• Live sessions over Google Meets

 • Materials and creative tasks shared